JoBrad/casefold/README.md

 * caseFold
   * Returns a casefolded version of the provided string
 * caseFold.trim
-  * Returns a casefolded version of the provided string, that is also trimmed
+  * Same as passing caseFold only one parameter.
+Helpful if you are mapping values to this function, and the second parameter may be a boolean, but you always want to trim the values
 * caseFold.equals
   * Returns true if the provided values are equal.
 If they are strings, then they are compared using caseFold.
 * caseFold.endsWith
+  * Like String.endsWith, but uses caseFold for comparison
 * caseFold.startsWith
+  * Like String.startsWith, but uses caseFold for comparison
+* caseFold.indexOf
+  * Like Array.indexOf or String.indexOf, but uses caseFold

 ### Arrays
 * caseFold.indexOf
-  * Like Array.indexOf, but uses caseFold
+  * Like Array.indexOf or String.indexOf, but uses caseFold
 * caseFold.find
   * Like Array.find, but uses caseFold

 ### Objects
 * caseFold.has
-  * Returns true if the provided object has the provided string property
+  * Returns true if the provided object has the provided string property, or any of an array of string properties
 * caseFold.get
   * Returns the value of a provided property or the first property in an array of properties
+* caseFold.getKey
+  * Like caseFold.get, except it returns the key that was matched instead of the value
 * caseFold.set
   * Sets a key to the provided value for the provided object.
-Looks for the key in the object without regard to casing, so that duplicate keys will not be created.
-* caseFold.getKey
-  * Like caseFold.get, except it returns the key that was matched instead of the value
+Existing keys will be reused, regardless of casing, to avoid creating duplicates.
 * caseFold.keys
-  * Returns either:
-    * An Array of caseFolded strings for the Object
+  * Returns an Array of caseFolded strings for the Object
-    * If recurse is set to true, the provided object values are recursively followed to return an object with caseFolded keys whose values are the original key value
 * caseFold.keyMap
   * Returns an object whose keys are the casefolded keys of the provided object, and whose values are the original key.
-Does not recursively follow child objects
+If recurse is true, then child objects will be mapped, as well.

 ### Object Transformation
 This could arguably be broken out into its own package.
 However it relies heavily on the caseFold functions for operation, and was the original function of the package.